dressupgeekout/mruby-book/chap/symbol.md

 ## Creating a new Ruby Symbol

-We can create a new Symbol object from a zero-terminated C string with the `mrb_intern_cstr()` function.
+We can create a new Symbol object from a NUL-terminated C string with the `mrb_intern_cstr()` function.

     mrb_sym people_sym = mrb_intern_cstr(R, "people");

-If the string is not zero-terminated, or if you want to put a restriction on the size of the C string for extra security, you can use the `mrb_intern()` function instead:
+If the string is not NUL-terminated, or if you want to put a restriction on the size of the C string for extra security, you can use the `mrb_intern()` function instead:

     char *people_str = "people";
-    mrb_sym people_sym = mrb_intern(R, people_str, strlen(people_str));
+    mrb_sym people_sym = mrb_intern(R, people_str, 6);

 If you already have a Ruby String object, you can convert it to a Symbol with `mrb_intern_str()`.
 This is equivalent to calling `String#to_sym` or